『Design Development』のカバーアート

 Inside this week’s episode:

-Thank you so much for listening and thank you for joining the Design Development community.
-Don't forget to subscribe to hear about the latest episodes dropping every Wednesday.
-If this episode resonated with you, share it with a friend.
+Thank you for joining the Design Development community.
+Subscribe to capture insight from the latest episodes dropping every Wednesday.

-Our goal is to help people in the industry identify opportunities for growth by sharing the journey of top performers.
+Our goal is to help people like you identify opportunities for growth by sharing the journey of industry leaders.
 There is no one path.
 Success isn't a straight line.
 There is something to learn from everyone's story.
 Let's go!

 Leave your thoughts in the comments and reach out if you want to be a valuable guest on the show!